manuel-serrano/hiphop/doc/api.md

 * `res` (optional): function called when the exec statement is resumed.

-The exec statement immediately call `start` function which must return immediately.
+The exec statement immediately call `apply` function.
+The `apply` function must return immediately.
 It usually makes an asynchronous call, or spawn a worker.
 One the asynchronous call, or worker, has finish its work, it must notify the runtime by calling one of this terminating functions:

 * `this.return()`: will tells the runtime the exec is over.
 * `this.returnAndReact()`: will tells the runtime the exec is over and